Boris Johnson's former top aide is withering about UK government during COVID-19 pandemic inquiry

 LONDON — (AP) — The former top aide to ex-British Prime Minister Boris Johnson on Tuesday painted a picture of widespread chaos and dysfunction in the U.K. government during the coronavirus pandemic.

-“I would say, overall, it’s widespread failure, but pockets of excellent people and pockets of excellent teams doing excellent work within an overall dysfunctional system," he said.
+“I would say, overall, it’s widespread failure, but pockets of excellent people and pockets of excellent teams doing excellent work within an overall dysfunctional system," said Cummings, a self-styled political disruptor.

-He added that it was “crackers” that he had been appointed by Johnson to such a senior political position in government, using a British slang term for something that is ridiculous.
+In emails and WhatsApp messages that were handed to the inquiry and read out by the lead counsel, Cummings also slammed many in Johnson's Cabinet and other top officials in expletive-ridden terms.

-In emails and WhatsApp messages that were handed to the inquiry, Cummings also slammed many ministers in expletive-ridden terms.
+While apologizing repeatedly for his “deplorable” language that was aired live across British media, Cummings denied he was a misogynist and said the exchanges took place in the midst of the "underlying insanity” that was in place at Johnson's Downing Street offices.

-“My appalling language has always been my own but my judgment of a lot of senior people was widespread,” said Cummings, who was the prime minister’s chief adviser during the first months of the pandemic in 2020.
+“My appalling language has always been my own but my judgment of a lot of senior people was widespread,” said Cummings, who was the prime minister’s chief adviser during the first months of the pandemic in 2020 and at the heart of the U.K.'s response.

-Cummings also said Johnson constantly changed his mind during the pandemic which made it difficult to set policy,
+Cummings also said Johnson, who was hospitalized for several days with the virus in April 2020, lacked focus and discipline, constantly changing his mind during the pandemic which made it difficult to set policy.

 “Pretty much everyone called him the trolley,” he said, using the British term for a shopping cart.